-Flowserve Pump Division MSX Series 3 pumps can be installed in a permanent well via a guide rail system or they can also be installed in dry pit applications with the use of a suction base and permanent discharge piping.
+Flowserve Pump Division MSX Series 2 wet well pumps can be installed in a permanent well via a guide rail system or on a pedestal base so that they are transportable.
+Series 2 pumps can also be installed in dry pit applications with the use of a suction base and permanent discharge piping.